 Bill Oxford used his drone to photograph the estuary of the Gualala River.
 This is what he found - several wooden structures in the riverbed.

 Bill wondered if these structures were part of the old mill at the site we call Mill Bend.
-Bill sent along this photo of the old mill.
+Here is a photo of the old mill.

 Harry Lindstrom knew what they were.
 He wrote, "These are remnants of old log cribs.
 If you are kayaking, you might mistake these old remnants for trees, or you may not even pay attention to them if the water is deep enough.
 Most of them are stuck in the mud, pointing out at an angle.
 The lumber mill at Mill Bend was not pushed into the river; it burned in 1906."
 Harry sent along these photos showing the remnants: